Deva, devata

 pleasures (Chakamavacaradevaloka); frequently seen in Thai art in a worshipping posture.

-Ref: An outline of the History of Religious Architecture in Thailand - Sonthiwan Intralib (1991).
+[Ref: An outline of the History of Religious Architecture in Thailand - Sonthiwan Intralib (1991).]

 Dusit

 The "joyful heaven," is the fourth Dewa heaven above the earth.
-The name is derived from the Sanskrit “Tush”, free translated “to be
+The name is derived from the Sanskrit “Tush”, free translated “to be content”;

-Karaphruk-tree, which produces as its fruit everything that can be desired by the angels - gold and silver, precious raiment, and jewels, and
+produces as its fruit everything that can be desired by the angels - gold and silver, precious raiment, and jewels, and all that is beautiful and useful.

-Ref: The Wheel of the Law - Alabaster Henry (1871) - Page 177.
+[Ref: The Wheel of the Law - Alabaster Henry (1871) - Trubner & Co, London - Page 177.]

 Dvarapala

-Dvarapala or the guardian of the temple normally appeared on the door panels of an ubosot, a wihan or a palace whether by carving,
+Dvarapala or the guardian of the temple normally appeared on the door panels of an ubosot, a wihan or a palace whether by carving, painting,

-female heavenly beings, or human holding weapons.
+or human holding weapons.

 D